AdobeDocs/commerce-operations.es-ES/help/_includes/templated/reference/cli/commerce.md

 <!-- All the assigned and captured content is used in the included template -->

 <!-- The template to render with above values -->
-**Versión**: 1,38,1 <!-- app.version -->
+**Versión**: 1,40,0

-Esta referencia contiene 127 comandos disponibles a través del `magento-cloud` herramienta de línea de comandos.
+Esta referencia contiene 129 comandos disponibles a través del `magento-cloud` herramienta de línea de comandos.
 La lista inicial se genera automáticamente usando la variable `magento-cloud list` en la edición.

 >[!NOTE]